xizon/uix-portfolio/README.md

 ![](https://github.com/xizon/Uix-Portfolio/blob/master/helper/img/add-menu-2.jpg)

-5. Or use the Uix Slides Widget to add it to a sidebar.
+5.Or use the Uix Slides Widget to add it to a sidebar.
 Go to **"Appearance -> Widgets"** in the WordPress Administration Screens.
 Find the **"Recent Portfolio (Uix Portfolio Widget)"** in the list of Widgets and click and drag the Widget to the spot you wish it to appear.

 ![](https://github.com/xizon/Uix-Portfolio/blob/master/helper/img/widget-1.jpg)